-In November of 2015, the Lake County Probation Department began managing their juvenile caseloads on Tyler Supervision (formally CaseloadPRO).
+In November of 2015, the LCPD began managing their juvenile caseloads on Tyler Supervision (formally CaseloadPRO).
 Tyler Supervision is a criminal justice software for sheriff, probation, pre-trial and parole departments that combines the industries most sophisticated technological advancements.
 All juvenile records and information gathered by the department is loaded onto this software.
 Tyler Supervision can be accessed via the internet along with all of the data gathered on it.
-The Lake County Probation Department uses Tyler Supervision the most, Behavioral Health accesses it for inputting data, and information from this software can be shared with other departments via printouts, converting to excel spreadsheets, or word documents.
+The LCPD uses Tyler Supervision the most, Behavioral Health accesses it for inputting data, and information from this software can be shared with other departments via printouts, converting to excel spreadsheets, or word documents.
 Reports are also run and provided to the Department of Justice and Department of Social Services for various requirements.

-In July 1, 2021 the Lake County Probation Department changed from Assessments.com to Noble for our assessment management.
-Noble provides a tool for administering research-validated assessment instruments over the Internet and provides an assessment model based on best practices.
+The LCPD currently uses Assessments.com to run PACT assessments.
+Assessments.com is a juvenile justice risk assessment instrument and case management software.
+Assessments.com provides a tool for administering research-validated assessment instruments over the Internet and provides an assessment model based on best practices.
 The system collects and analyzes measurement data using hand-picked assessment instruments and generates outcome reports to assess change.
-Data from Noble is used to identify top criminogenic needs, which then is used to place a juvenile in a program that focuses on improvements in those areas.
+Data from Assessments.com is used to identify top criminogenic needs, which then is used to place a juvenile in a program that focuses on improvements in those areas.
 Scores are also used to compare if the well-being of a juvenile has changed during the duration of a program.